-This interrupt is the only one that is selectable and the only one not present in the STATUS Byte on SDO and IRQ register.
+This interrupt is the only selectable one and the only one not present in the STATUS byte on the SDO and IRQ register.
 It is only available on the $\overline{IRQ}$ pin.
-The user can enable or disable this output using
+The user can enable or disable this output by using:

-- <EN\STP> = 1: Conversion start Interrupt output is enabled (default). - <EN\STP> = 0: Conversion start Interrupt output is disabled
+- [EN\STP] = 1: the conversion start interrupt output is enabled (default). - [EN\STP] = 0: the conversion start interrupt output is disabled.

 This interrupt marks the beginning of a conversion cycle.
-In case of a one-shot mode or continuous mode conversion in MUX mode, it marks the start of the sampling in the first conversion (happening after the ADC start-up delay of 256 DMCLK periods).
+In case of a One-Shot mode or Continuous mode conversion in MUX mode, it marks the start of the sampling in the first conversion (after the ADC start-up delay of 256 DMCLK periods).
 In case of a SCAN mode, it marks the start of the sampling in the first conversion of the first SCAN mode cycle.
-The host MCU can utilize this interrupt to synchronize the start of the ADC conversion and manage synchronous events together with the conversion process.
-See Figure 6-15 for more details.
+The host MCU can utilize this interrupt to synchronize the start of the ADC conversion and manage synchronous events together with the conversion process (see Figure 6-14 for more details).